 Paddling the Ōkārito Kayak Trail is the best way to experience all that the lagoon has to offer.
 Bring your own kayaks or hire locally.

 The trail follows the main lagoon channel before diverting kayakers up two optional river routes – the Ōkārito Delta Trail and the closer Tidal Creek Trail.
 To complete the full trail allow up to 3 hours - times are very tide dependant.

 Floating numbered markers mark the trail.
-The numbers correspond to information in a waterproof trail guide, which is available free of charge from the Westland Tai Poutini National Park Visitor Centre in Franz Josef or Ōkārito Nature Tours.
+The numbers correspond to information in a waterproof trail guide, which is available from the Westland Tai Poutini National Park Visitor Centre in Franz Josef or Ōkārito Nature Tours.
+These guides cost $2.